 The budget for FY 2012-13 allocated Rs.
 125 crore for the mission during the financial year.
 The union cabinet cleared the project on Friday, August 3, 2012.

-The MOM is being launched 22 days before the start of its journey to give mission planners sufficient time to raise its orbit before the opening of the Mars journey start window on November 27.
+The MOM was launched nearly 25 days before the start of its journey to give mission planners sufficient time to raise its orbit before the opening of the Mars journey start window on November 27.

-The lift off time slot will vary each day starting November 5 with five minutes leeway.
+The lift off time slot varied each day starting November 5 with five minutes leeway.

-Propelling the MOM accurately on a Mars intercept trajectory would require a complex set of maneuvers during and after launch.
-Trajectory calculations would be specific to the date of the launch; they will have to be recomputed in case of any launch delay.
+Propelling the MOM accurately on a Mars intercept trajectory required a complex set of maneuvers during and after launch.
+Trajectory calculations were specific to the date of the launch; they had to be recomputed in case of any launch delay.

 "The time of lift-off and required coasting duration is different for each day of launch; and one has to work out a series of different trajectory management strategies corresponding to each possible launch date," says V Adimurthy, professor at Satish Dhawan Space Center and senior adviser (interplanetary missions) of ISRO. [via The Economic Times]

-The spacecraft's orbital insertion will involve long coasting of the rocket between third and fourth stage.
+The spacecraft's orbital insertion involved long coasting of the rocket between third and fourth stage.

 "The management of the long coast between third and fourth stage is a complex issue," says Adimurthy.

-PSLV-C-25 will inject the MOM into a 250 X 23000 km orbit with an inclination of 17.864 degree.
-The MOMS velocity would be progressively increased to the Earth escape velocity of 11 km per second using three to five burns of the MOM's Liquid Apogee Motor (LAM).
+PSLV-C-25 was to inject the MOM into a 250 X 23000 km orbit with an inclination of 17.864 degree.
+The MOMS velocity was planned be progressively increased to the Earth escape velocity of 11 km per second using three to five burns of the MOM's Liquid Apogee Motor (LAM).

-This will necessitate a launch flight regime lasting 2,657s, as against 1,200s for regular PSLV missions, with a 1,580-1,800s coasting before the ignition of the PS4 stage.
+The MOM launch flight regime was planned to last 2,657s, as against 1,200s for regular PSLV missions, with a 1,580-1,800s coasting before the ignition of the PS4 stage.

 ISRO said that additional provisions were made for the thermal management of Vehicle Equipment Bay, PS4 stage and also the Spacecraft elements considering the longer exposure to extreme cold space.

-The MOM's 55 million miles journey to Mars will take 300-days.
-Its trajectory would need to be accurate enough to bring it within 60 km of the Red Planet on September 22, 2014 to ensure successful Mars capture.
+The MOM's 55 million miles journey to Mars is expected take 300-days.
+Its trajectory would need to be accurate enough to bring it within 60 km of the Red Planet on September 24, 2014 to ensure successful Mars capture.

-The Liquid Motor will raise the orbit of the MOM, propel it on a Trans-Mars trajectory, and slow it down for Mars orbit insertion.
+The Liquid Motor is meant to raise the orbit of the MOM, propel it on a Trans-Mars trajectory, and slow it down for Mars orbit insertion.

 The LM is capable of generating 440 Newton thrust.
 One of the mission challenges would be the restart of LM after a 300 day journey to Mars.

-The MOM is also fitted with 8 22-Newtpm thrusters for controlling the orientation of the spacecraft and also for correcting the trajectory during the heliocentric phase of the mission.
+The MOM is also fitted with 8 22-Newton thrusters for controlling the orientation of the spacecraft and also for correcting the trajectory during the heliocentric phase of the mission.